Altinn/altinn-studio/src/studio/README.md

 4. A code editor - we like [Visual Studio Code][5]
    - Also install [recommended extensions][6] (f.ex.
 [C#][7])
 5. [Docker Desktop][8]
-6. _On MacOS add `127.0.0.1 altinn.localhost` to `/private/etc/hosts` to enable access from Safari.
+6. _On MacOS add `127.0.0.1 studio.localhost` to `/private/etc/hosts` to enable access from Safari.
 7. If you are running Docker Desktop in Hyper-V mode you need to make sure your C drive is shared with Docker, Docker Settings -> Shared Drives The File sharing tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.